Falconer's conjecture: Partial results

 A variant of Falconer's conjecture states that, for points in the plane, a compact set whose Hausdorff dimension is greater than or equal to one must have a distance set of Hausdorff dimension one.
-This follows from the results on measure for sets of Hausdorff dimension greater than 5/4.
-For a compact planar set with Hausdorff dimension at least one, the distance set must have Hausdorff dimension at least 1/2.
+As a partial result in this direction, the existence of a distance set of Hausdorff dimension one follows for sets of Hausdorff dimension greater than 5/4, from the results on measure.
+Another partial result is that a compact planar set with Hausdorff dimension at least one, the distance set must have Hausdorff dimension at least 1/2.

 Related conjectures

 Proving a bound strictly greater than 1/2 for the dimension of the distance set in the case of compact planar sets with Hausdorff dimension at least one would be equivalent to resolving several other unsolved conjectures.
 These include a conjecture of Paul Erdős on the existence of Borel subrings of the real numbers with fractional Hausdorff dimension, and a variant of the Kakeya set problem on the Hausdorff dimension of sets such that, for every possible direction, there is a line segment whose intersection with the set has high Hausdorff dimension.

 These conjectures were solved by Bourgain.